About me

 About the Sessions

 Counselling online and via the telephone has the benefits of accessing therapy in the comfort of your own home.
-There is no travel, no parking and clients have a range of different mediums to choose from, so they can decide which one is best for them.
+There is no travel, parking and clients have several different mediums to choose from, so they can decide which one is best for them.

 Sessions are fifty minutes long for counselling; however, these can be reduced to thirty minutes for young children in order to account for their level of concentration and processing ability.
 Counselling can be short or long-term and daytime and evening appointments are available.